awesto/django-shop/docs/sources/reference/order.rst

 may create his own order implementation inheriting from ``BaseOrder`` and/or ``BaseOrderItem``.

 .. note:: Assure that the model ``OrderItem`` is imported (and materialized) before model
-		``Product`` and classes derived from it.
+		``Product`` and classes inheriting from thereof.

-The order item quantity can not always be represented by natural numbers, therefore this field must be added to the ``OrderItem`` implementation rather than its base class.
+The order item quantity can not always be represented by natural numbers, therefore this field must be implemented to the ``OrderItem`` model, rather than its base class.
 Since the quantity is copied from the cart item to the order item, its field type must must correspond to that of ``CartItem.quantity``.

+While **django-SHOP** spins up, these fields are checked for their compatibility.
+Otherwise a configuration exception is raised.

 Create an Order from the Cart